alexvwilson/fortuneai/fortuneai/SETUP.md

 ## Troubleshooting

 - **Port 3000 already in use**: Change the port in package.json or kill the existing process
-- **Database connection failed**: Check your DATABASE_URL and ensure PostgreSQL is running
+- **Database connection failed**: Check your DATABASE_URL and ensure it's properly configured for Neon.tech
 - **Clerk errors**: Verify your Clerk keys are correct and the application is properly configured